Lyle Chan : Associate Artist

 - Browse events featuring music by Lyle Chan

 Lyle Chan holds a Bachelor's degree from the University of Wisconsin, Madison, where he studied under Conrad Pope, J.Peter Burkholder and the Pro Arte String Quartet.
 He spent over a decade at ABC Classics, where as Artists, Repertoire and Marketing Manager he spearheaded the production of over 200 recordings, including every winner of the Best Classical category of the ARIA Awards between 1998 and 2008.
 His consultancy's clients have included the music publishers Schirmer, Chester and Novello.
 In addition to being a composer, he is also a fully-qualified neurolinguistic coach (Master Practitioner and Trainer) and passionately pursues personal growth for himself and others.
 His 'adventures' in personal growth frequently form the basis for his musical compositions.
 He is co-founder and co-artistic director of Extended Play, a unique festival that is a 'complete venue take-over' of Sydney's famed City Recital Hall for 12 hours of continous and overlapping performances of new music in its auditorium, function rooms and foyers.

-Lyle Chan — current to November 2015
+Lyle Chan — current to February 2019

 |Smoke Weather Stone Weather : string quartet

 |Wind farm music, dedicated to Tony Abbott : a quodlibet for piano trio (2015)

 |Love is always born : from Voices and Instruments (2015)